amandeep25/NewApp-InProgress-/README.md

 # To be done:
 Move all buttons on custom_button activity
-New activity to customize all the buttons - [x]
+New activity to customize all the buttons - [ x ]

 # Completed:
 Bluetooth Connecting and Messaging part